Use online search trends to identify business opportunities

 Comparing topics to discover what’s popular

 With Google Trends, you can compare two search topics simultaneously to understand which is more popular with users.
+A “topic” is a group of terms that share the same concept in any language, while a “search term” only includes data for that language.
+To do so, after you’ve added one topic, simply click “+ Compare” and type in your second topic.
 By comparing keywords for products or services you offer, you can get a quick and helpful picture of which offerings are in greater demand and likely to have an effect on your sales volume in the short term.

 Let’s say you own a small flower shop and Mother’s Day is approaching.
 You want to know which of your products to prioritize promoting online.
 By using the comparison feature in Google Trends, you can compare search interest for the topics “flower delivery” and “gift baskets.”